solidjs/solid-router/README.md

 );
 ```
 ### Guard

+When notLogin(in below) is true that mean it will not do anything but if it is string it will redirect to the string that we get in return.

 ```js
 const notLogin: Accessor<string | true> = createMemo(() => {
   if (JSON.parse(JSON.stringify(LoginService.get())).login != false) { return '/' }